JXL082

 JXL082, or JXL-082, is a drug acting as a mitochondrial pyruvate carrier (MPC) inhibitor which was synthesized towards the aim of developing a treatment for hair loss.
-It is related to other drugs in the same series such as PP405, JXL069, and UK-5099 (JXL001).
+It is related to other drugs in the same series such as suvomipic (PP405; JXL069) and UK-5099 (JXL001).
 The drug is known to have been sold online in a grey market fashion for treatment of hair loss.
-It has been mistakenly believed to be PP405, but PP405 is said not to be JXL082.
+It has been mistakenly believed to be suvomipic in the past.
 JXL082 was first described in the scientific literature by 2019.